 Class Documentation

-The C++ version of the Muon Range Library includes several classes; the Muon class defines the kinetic energy, total energy and momentum of a muon, the Element, Compound, and Mixture classes define the absorber material, and the Range class the calculations.
+The C++ version of the Muon Range Library includes several classes; the Muon class defines the kinetic energy, total energy and momentum of a muon, the Material, Element, Compound, Mixture and Biomat classes define the absorber material, the Dedx Class the stopping power calculations, and the Range class the range and energy loss calculations.

 Table of Contents